UniversalDependencies/UD_Italian-ISDT/README.md

 Version 1.2 of the data.
 Changes from the previous version include.

 * Added dependencies expl:impers as specialization of expl for impersonal clitic pronouns
-* Fixed case in form of articulated preposition, previously lost during splitting
+* Fixed case in articulated preposition, previously lost during splitting
 * More fixes to xcomp/ccomp distinction
 * Harmonization of case marking for infinitive verbs introduced by articles
+* Harmonization of Light Verb constructions

 ## Acknowledgments